Emergency Department Wait Times

 Bring the following:

 - your PEI Health Card or provincial health card (if visiting from another province);

-- include any over-the-counter products you use, such as vitamins and herbal products;
+- all pills, inhalers, eye drops, patches, injections, and creams or other medications with you in their original container including any over-the-counter products you use, such as vitamins and herbal products

-- a family member or friend who can provide you with support and assist you, if necessary.
+- a family member or friend for support and assistance, if necessary.

 What will happen when I arrive at the emergency department?

-- ask you about any medications you are taking, including over-the-counter medications and/or supplements; and
+- ask you about any medications you are taking, including over-the-counter medications and/or supplements

-- ask you about any allergies you may have.
+- ask you about any allergies you may have; and